 Players throughout the industry should identify how the pandemic crisis disrupts business models and success factors - and drives the demand for reinvention.
 McKinsey believes those who succeed in a post-pandemic world will "work with travelers and employees to co-create distinctive solutions in a rapid and agile manner."

-Implications for smart cities
+Implications for smart cities - smart solutions can help

 While a smart destination enables an experience, smart tourism enables a smart destination.
 For smart cities - with destinations and tourism in crisis mode - this is a time to make the leap to recovery and reinvention through actions such as: